XxCaleb-CalebxX/stock_simulator/README.md

-## A repository for CS3100 term project
+## A repository for Stock Simulator Game
 ## Description
 * App.js handles creating the server, connects to the mongodb, and defines the routes for handling HTTP requests from clients.
 It imports functions from db.js and controller.js to create a database and sets up functions to be run when a route is accessed.
 * Controller.js defines the functions used to handle HTTP requests.